agrommek/YaRB/README.md

 Maybe I will try to implement an interrupt-safe version later.
 The abstact base class is now there, after all. ;-)

-## Thanks and Credits
+## Implementations of the interface

+There are several implementations of the interface.
+More will probably added later.

+### Full array usage
-The implementation is not quite textbook-like.
+The implementations described in `yarb.h`and `yarb_template.` are not quite textbook-like.
 With most implementations, an array of N bytes is allocated, but only N-1 bytes can be used.
-This implementation can use the whole range of allocated space for only very slight additional runtime overhead.
+These implementations can use the whole range of allocated space for only very slight additional runtime overhead.
 The idea was inspired by [this article](https://www.snellman.net/blog/archive/2016-12-13-ring-buffers/) and the discussion in the comments section underneath it.

+There is an implementation using dynamically allocated storage (`yarb.h`) and a version using C++ templates (`yarb_template.h`).
+Use the fist version if you can afford to use dynamic memory allocation (when allocating and deallocating memory repeatedly on system with small RAM - like microconroller - heap fragmentation can become a problem ) and/or need ring buffers with several different sizes.

+### Classic implementation

+To be implemented soon...